javafun/HeadFirstDemo/README.md

 # How to run this program from termianl
-Since the classes are packaged under "HeadFirst" package, therefore you need to run the classes from outside the package by specifying
+Since each pattern demo is  packaged under specific  package folder, therefore you need to run the classes from outside the package

+## Iterator demo (from terminal)
->java HeadFirst.MenuTestDrive
+>java Iterator.MenuTestDrive